 “San Francisco is the epicenter of a really wonderful set of histories that we now can begin to open up more, explore and bring others in their own way into the dialog as opposed to, we with authority say what it should be," said Collins, speaking to ABC 7.

-In April, the Arts Commission announced a new Mellon Foundation-funded initiative, which will feature five artists’ temporary installations throughout the city.
-Set to debut in October, the installations use media such as light, textiles, performance, and augmented reality to highlight histories of labor, migration, displacement, and other stories often absent from traditional monuments.
+In April, the Arts Commission announced the next phase of the Shaping Legacy Project, which will feature five artists' temporary installations throughout the city.
+The installations are scheduled to launch sequentially between May and October 2026 and use media such as light, textiles, performance, and augmented reality to highlight histories of labor, migration, displacement, and other stories often absent from traditional monuments.

 The commission also points to more recent efforts to broaden representation in public art, including Portrait of a Phenomenal Woman, which honors Maya Angelou.
 According to ABC 7, officials and community members have also called for greater recognition of figures such as William Leidesdorff, one of San Francisco's earliest Black civic leaders, and for more acknowledgment of the role Chinese Americans played in building the city's infrastructure, agriculture, and labor history.